 • Working and contributing: implies that work is meaningful, purposeful and valued.
 It involves persistence, self‐discipline, hard work and pride.

-The press release from the Department for Education (DfE) stressed knowledge.
+from the Department for Education (DfE) stressed knowledge.
 There was a passing mention of practical work but this was confined to Science.
 The DfE highlighted Massachusetts as an example of a place where pupils focus on scientific experiments.
 But the Massachusetts framework did not confine practical work to Science – it placed practical work in one of its three goals: the acquisition and application of knowledge.
 The compilers of the Massachusetts curriculum recognised that pupils learn most effectively when involved in doing.
 This is best summed up by the Chinese proverb, “I hear and I forget, I see and I remember.
 I do and I understand.”

 There’s not much understanding at the DfE – it’s foraged the Massachusetts framework for scraps that support Mr Gove’s New Primary Curriculum (the title suggests a Soviet five-year plan).
 The DfE has ignored the idea of core concepts – the DfE definition of concepts isn’t an underlying philosophy of education but is restricted to word structure and grammar: ideas crushed by nuts and bolts.